kasir-barati/react/.github/docs/better-reactjs-app.md

 - `getFilteredTodos` is slow, or maybe we have a lot of todos.
 - We should not recalculate `getFilteredTodos` for each new rerender.

+## When to not use `useMemo`/`useCallback`

+In apps with many small, isolated updates, you’ll likely find both [`useMemo`](./hooks.md#usememo) and [`useCallback`](./hooks.md#usecallback) useful to keep things responsive.

+In contrast, apps with [larger updates](./glossary.md#webAppsWithLargeUpdates) generally do **NOT** benefit much from these hooks, as the benefit of memoizing values or functions becomes negligible.

+> [!NOTE]
+>
+> There are scenarios where we cannot avoid using `useCallback`.
+Like [here](./hooks.md#optimizing-a-search-box-with-usecallback).
+So this suggestion is not a divine decree or gospel truth ;).

+### Principles that help you to remove unnecessary memoizations

+You can see different scenarios on how memoization can work [here in this codesandbox](https://codesandbox.io/p/sandbox/dreamy-ace-qq7xtg).
+And here are some pointers without going into details and showing any example:

+1. A component visually wraps other components.

+   Accept JSX as children in that wrapper component.

+   If the wrapper component updates its own state.

+   ReactJS knows that its children do **NOT** need to rerender unless their props where affected.

+2. Prefer local state.

+   Do **NOT** [lift state up](./state.md#lifting-state-up) any further than necessary.

+3. Keep your rendering logic pure.

+   If re-rendering a component causes a problem or produces some noticeable [visual artifact](./glossary.md#visualArtifactGlossary).

+   It's a bug in your component!

+   Fix the bug instead of adding memoization.

+4. [Avoid unnecessary `useEffect`s](#remove-unnecessary-useeffects) that update state like what we've discussed [here](#first-scenario----transforming-data).
+5. Remove unnecessary dependencies.

+   E.g., instead of memoization, it's often simpler to move some object/function inside an `useEffect` or outside the component.

+### How to find out which components benefit the most from memoization

+Use [Google Chrome's Profiler](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to debug your ReactJS app:

+1. Open devTools and move to the Profiler tab.
+2. Open your app in the browser and check Profiler tab.
+3. You should be able to see each components and decide to optimize that component further.